HVML/PurC/README.md

 This project was launched in June.
 2021.
 This is the version 0.8.0 of PurC.

-After one year development, the current version implements almost all features defined by [HVML Specifiction V1.0] in C language, and also implements almost all predefined dynamic variables defined by [HVML Predefined Variables V1.0].
+After one year development, the current version implements almost all features defined by [HVML Specifiction V1.0], and also implements almost all predefined dynamic variables defined by [HVML Predefined Variables V1.0].

 We welcome anybody to take part in the development and contribute your effort!